Meta-Learning with Adjoint Methods: Adjoint MAML

 Now it is clear that the dynamics of $\blambda$ is a Hessian-vector product.
-It is known that we never need to explicitly compute the Hessian matrix, and the complexity of solving the problem above is the same as computing $\frac{\partial \Lcal}{\partial \u_n}$.
+It is known that we never need to explicitly compute the Hessian matrix.
+We can first compute the gradient $\g =\frac{\partial \Lcal}{\partial \u_n}$, then the dot product $s = \v^\top \g$, and take the gradient of the scalar $s$ again, which gives exactly $\H\blambda$.
+The complexity is the same as computing the gradient.

 Therefore, to calculate $\frac{\d J_n}{\d \btheta}$, we only need to run standard ODE solvers twice.
 First, we run a solver to evolve \eqref{eq:forward-ode} from time $0$ to time $T$.
 Note that even a small $T$ can correspond to many gradient descent steps.
 For example, $T = 10$ corresponds to running $1000$ gradient descent steps where the step size is set to $0.01$ (a common choice).
 We can apply high-order methods, like RK45~\citep{dormand1980family} to further improve the speed and accuracy.
 Next, at the trained parameters $\u(T)$, we jointly solve \eqref{eq:adjoint-ode-v2} and \eqref{eq:forward-ode} backward (note that dynamics of $\blambda$ needs $\u_n$).
 For solving both ODEs, we never need to create and/or grow new computation graphs.
 All we need is to compute the dynamics in \eqref{eq:forward-ode} and \eqref{eq:adjoint-ode-v2}, and the computational complexity is the same as computing the gradient of the training loss w.r.t the model parameters.
 The memory cost only involves storage of $\u_n$ and $\blambda$, which is proportional to the number of model parameters.
 We never need to maintain or calculate any Jacobian matrix.
 The accuracy is determined by the numerical precision of the ODE solvers, which have been developed for decades, are mature, and can easily effect tradeoffs between precision and speed.
 Note that our method does not need to add extra regularization into the training loss, although our framework can be easily adjusted to support such regularization.